thelabcat/rumble-chat-actor/README.md

 actor.register_command(name = "tester", command = tester)

 #Finally, once everything is registered, we call the actor's mainloop method
 # to run it.
-You can press Ctrl+C to exit, but it might take a moment to respond.
+When this is running, you can press Ctrl+C to exit,
+# but it might take a moment to respond.
 actor.mainloop()
 ```

 You would write this script, and run it as your local Rumble Chat Actor instance.
 Note that it currently does not exit on its own when a livestream ends.
+It may also exit on its own if chat is inactive for a very long time.
 Hope this helps!

 Be sure to run `help("rumchat_actor")` in the Python interpreter to get more info on the various methods that are available.
 I'll try to get some better documentation up soon.
 Hope this helps!

 I, Wilbur Jaywright, and my brand, Marswide BGL, have no official association with Rumble Corp. beyond that of a normal user and/or channel on the Rumble Video platform.
-This wrapper is not officially endorsed by Rumble Corp. or its subsidiaries.
+This project is not officially endorsed by Rumble Corp. or its subsidiaries.

 S.D.G.